 The Compensation Committee is composed of Messrs.
 Colombo, Montague, and Sadler, each of whom is independent as required by the rules of the NASDAQ as applicable to such Committee.
 The Compensation Committee held one meeting in 2010.
 The Compensation Committee acts in accordance with its charter to make recommendations concerning the salaries and incentive compensation packages for executive officers and directors of the Company which includes meeting in executive session to determine compensation package recommendations for the Company's executive officers.
-Salary and incentive compensation package recommendations of the Compensation Committee are approved by the Board of Directors.
-The Compensation Committee is responsible for ensuring their recommendations are in line with market conditions and enhance the Company's ability to attract, retain, and motivate highly qualified individuals to serve as executive officers and directors.
+Salary and incentive compensation package recommendations are in line with market conditions and enhance the Company's ability to attract, retain, and motivate highly qualified individuals to serve as executive officers and directors.
 To fulfill its responsibilities, the Compensation Committee employs a nationally recognized compensation consultant, Towers Watson, to perform market studies of compensation packages offered by a peer group of companies.
-The Compensation Committee works with Towers Watson and the Company's executive management team to make final recommendations to the Board of Directors regarding the design of the programs used to compensate the Company's executive officers and directors in a manner which is consistent with the Company's compensation objectives.
-The Compensation Committee is also responsible for the administration of the Company's cash and equity-based incentive compensation plans and authorization of grants of equity-based awards pursuant to such plans.
+The Compensation Committee works with Towers Watson and the Company's executive management team to make final recommendations to the Board of Directors regarding the design of the programs used to compensation Committee is also responsible for the administration of the Company's cash and equity-based incentive compensation for the administration of grants of equity-based awards pursuant to such plans.